TheSocialDigits/thesocialdigits-magento/README.md

 #### Related block
 The related block removes the default catalog.product.related block and adds a block named catalog.product.recommendations.
-To reenabled the related block simply remove the line  `<remove name="catalog.product.related" />`.
+To reenable the related block simply remove the line  `<remove name="catalog.product.related" />`.
 To restore to magento defaults entirely comment out the default handle.
 Also comment out the `<reference name="right">` block under the checkout_cart_moresell handle.

+To relocate the crosssell block find the line <reference name="right"> between the <catalog_product_view> and </catalog_product_view> lines and replace "right" with the name of the desired block.

 #### Search block
 The search block replaces the product listing when using the search